VCCRI/VPOT/README.md

                      - for above case, a variant is maintain if it is found in PATIENT1 and not in PATIENT2.
                      - Note: if there are more samples than the ones stated, then they do not influence the variant selection.

-## SETTING UP THE VPOT PARAMETER FILE FOR OPTION 1
+## SETTING UP THE VPOT PARAMETER FILE FOR OPTION PRIORITY

-### 1. Setting up PF population filter in parameter file (PF	Population_filter	Value)
+### 1. Setting up PF population filter in parameter file

  To provide population frequency threshold for selection of variants.